Tacoma Rainiers Game Notes - at Reno

 Today's Game Notes, Starting Lineups and updated roster are attached.

-THE RAINIERS: Bounced back with a 5-1 victory over Reno on Wednesday night...Blas Castano tossed 4.0 shutout innings to start the game, extending his scoreless streak to 7.1 scoreless innings to open the season...The Rainiers pounded out eight hits in the first three innings, jumping out to an early 4-0 lead...the first four batters of the game reached base, including Harry Ford, who led off the game and scored three of Tacoma's five runs...Tyler Locklear drove in another run in the fourth inning, ripping a double off the center field wall, making it 5-0...Locklear finished 2-for-4 with a double and two RBI...the bullpen combination of Adonis Medina, Hagen Danner and Casey Legumina allowed an unearned run in the final 5.0 innings to secure the win.
+THE RAINIERS: Dropped the third game of the series 8-2 to Reno on Thursday...the Rainiers scored the game's first run on a Ben Williamson double to take a 1-0 lead...Reno answered in the bottom of the frame as the first four batters reached against Logan Evans to eventually get out to a 3-1 lead...the Aces tacked on two more runs in the third inning, leading 5-1...the Rainiers only had three runners reaching scoring position from the second inning through the sixth...Rhylan Thomas scored on a wild pitch in the seventh to make it 5-2, but Reno scored three times in the eighth inning to win the game 8-2.

+ROSTER RECAP: The Mariners selected the contract of RHP Luis F. Castillo on Friday, and Designated RHP Hagen Danner for Assignment...Castillo made one start for the Rainiers (March 30 vs Round Rock), throwing 5.2 innings of one-run baseball, allowing two hits, two walks and striking out a pair...Danner made two relief appearances for Tacoma, earning a win on March 30 against Round Rock...in two appearances, he threw 2.2 scoreless innings, allowing two hits, three walks and striking out one...the Rainiers added LHP Jhonathan Diaz and INF Leo Rivas to the active roster today, as well...Diaz made one Major League relief appearance with Seattle, tossing 1.1 scoreless innings on April 1 against Detroit...Rivas was recalled by Seattle on April 1, but did not appear in a game and was optioned back on April 3.

-GET THE KEYS, START THE FORD : Harry Ford led off the game for the Rainiers on Wednesday, marking the first time that a catcher led off the game for Tacoma since Rob Johnson did so on May 27, 2007 at Tucson and just the third time a catcher has led off for Tacoma since 2005...Ford went 1-2 with three walks and three runs scored...Ford has led off 154 of the 360 games he's played in his career...in those 154 games as the leadoff batter, Ford has hit .258/.398/.397 with 14 home runs and 113 walks to 151 strikeouts.
+BEN DOING IT WITH THE BAT, TOO: INF Ben Williamson recorded his second consecutive multi-hit game on Thursday, going 2-for-4 with his first extra-base hit at Triple-A, clubbing a first-inning double...Williamson has recorded hits in five of the team's first six games...after starting the season 3-for-15, Williamson now has four hits in his last eight at-bats.
+GET THE KEYS, START THE FORD: Harry Ford led off the game for the Rainiers on Wednesday, marking the first time that a catcher led off the game for Tacoma since Rob Johnson did so on May 27, 2007 at Tucson and just the third time a catcher has led off for Tacoma since 2005...Ford went 1-2 with three walks and three runs scored...Ford has led off 154 of the 360 games he's played in his career...in those 154 games as the leadoff batter, Ford has hit .258/.398/.397 with 14 home runs and 113 walks to 151 strikeouts.

-PRELIMINARY PITCHING REPORT: Through the first five games, Rainiers pitching has led the way, sporting a 2.25 ERA, the second-lowest through the club's first five games since 2005, including the 11 earned runs allowed are also the second-fewest allowed through five games, trailing only the 2006 Rainiers, who allowed seven runs in their first five games...the 35 hits allowed are tied for the third-fewest through the first five games in the last 20 years.

-STARTERS ARE SHOVING: Rainiers' starters have gotten off to a great start in 2025, owning a 1.23 ERA (22.0 IP/3 ER), the the second-lowest in Triple-A among teams that have played five games...they are one of three Triple-A teams that have yet to give up a home run from the starting rotation (min five games)...the five walks allowed by starters are the third-fewest in the circuit among teams who have played at least five games, as well...The Rainiers join OKC as the only Triple-A clubs (min. five games) whose starters have not allowed more than one run in a game yet this season...the Rainiers 22.0 innings are one out short of being tied for the Triple-A lead...Rainiers starters also lead the PCL with a 1.00 WHIP.

 REHAB RUNDOWN: RHP Troy Taylor was sent to the Rainiers on Tuesday to begin a Major League Rehab assignment...Taylor was placed on the Mariners' 15-Day Injured List on March 27 (retro March 24) for a right lat strain...Taylor threw in seven spring training games with Seattle, allowing two runs on five hits in 5.1 innings with one walk and one strikeout...Taylor spent 2024 between High-A Everett, Double-A Arkansas and Seattle, going 3-4 with a 1.27 ERA in the minor leagues and 0-0 with a 3.72 ERA in 21 Major League appearances...in his first outing with the Rainiers, Taylor allowed two runs on four hits, striking out one...his fastball topped out at 97.9 mph.